ClojureBridge/curriculum/outline/required_concepts.md

 - lein project setup
 - ring
 - lein ring plugin
+- call a function that you define
+- empty map {}
+- into{}
+- take
+- URL query string
+- JSON
+- sort-by

 Required concepts that are missing in the curriculum
 ----------------------------------------------------
-- query parameters
-- JSON
 - return a map from a function
-- call a function that you define -- might want to make this explicit in functions section
-- for
-- into{}
-- empty map -- it's in there in data structures, but might need to call it out
-- :when
+- for (include :when modifier)
 - read-string
-- sort-by
-- take
 - using the command line